nguyenjessev/liquor-locker/README.md

 ## Local Development

-- There is a specially crafted docker-compose file `docker-compose.local.yml` that you can use to run the local code without having to install any dependencies on your local machine
+- There is a specially crafted docker-compose file `docker-compose.local.yml` that you can use to run the local code without having to install any dependencies on your local machine.
+  - Run `docker compose -f docker-compose.local.yml up` to start the application.
+Add `-d` to the end to run it in the background.
-- The "server" written in GoLang has Swaggo installed which will automatically update with new endpoint documentation as they are created.
+- The "server" written in GoLang has Swaggo installed which documents endpoints for easier testing.
 There is some special syntax that will help extend those docs.
 You can read about those [here](https://github.com/swaggo/swag/?tab=readme-ov-file#general-api-info).
   - Swagger docs are accessible at http://localhost:8080/swagger/index.html#/
   - You must run `swag init` after updating the godoc comments.
+    - Docker environment: `docker compose -f docker-compose.local.yml exec api swag init`

 <a href='https://ko-fi.com/M4M71JWKLX' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi6.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>